nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 Note that Soulseek NS fails to read the size of an incomplete download if more than 2 GB of the file has been downloaded, and the download is resumed.
 In consequence, the client sends an invalid file offset of -1.

+If the offset is equal to the expected file size, then this transfer has gone wrong due to an earlier mistake and it has been resumed again in error.

+This message shall only be sent once per each file transmission, and any received after the first must be ignored.

 ### Data Order